geovedi/book-notes/2016/chaos-monkeys.notes.md

   - The realization that staying for four years in a large company might not be feasible.
   - How impatient startup entrepreneurs might find it difficult to adhere to vesting schedules.
 - Personal Interactions and Desires:
-  - The narrator's attraction to PMMess, a product marketing manager.
+  - Antonio's attraction to PMMess, a product marketing manager.
   - Descriptions of PMMess's appearance and style.
-  - Playful and intellectual interactions between the narrator and PMMess.
+  - Playful and intellectual interactions between Antonio and PMMess.
   - Experiences of socializing during happy hour events at Facebook.
 - Shady Lady Bar and Encounters:
   - The Shady Lady Bar's atmosphere and appearance within Facebook's premises.
   - The humorous discovery of Thunderbird wine in the bar's fridge.
-  - The narrator's flirtatious interactions with PMMess during happy hour.
+  - Antonio's flirtatious interactions with PMMess during happy hour.
-  - The narrator's humorous attempt to remove PMMess's bra.
+  - Antonio's humorous attempt to remove PMMess's bra.
 - Maintaining Professionalism:
-  - The narrator's decision to not escalate the situation to a more intimate level.
+  - Antonio's decision to not escalate the situation to a more intimate level.
   - The subtle continuation of flirtatious interactions while returning to work.
   - The recognition of Facebook's limitations in providing a racetrack-like experience.